 Natural Academy: is a non-profit, eco-social enterprise which has offered training in nature-based facilitation to individuals and organisations for the past 12 years, with its main training base being a woodland in North Somerset, just outside Bristol.
 It is nationally accredited with the Open College Network in London.
 The Academy offers webinars, ongoing support meetings, three-day ‘threshold’ courses and longer courses.
 It offers a year-long foundation in Ecopsychology and Nature Based Practice, which is a level 3 accredited course designed for people who want to develop their work with others in nature.
 It also offers the two-year Pathway Diploma in Ecopsychology and Nature-Based Practice which is designed to ensure practitioners are able to deepen already established learning and experience and/or begin t:o work within the 3 realms of practice: 1.
 Nature, Health and Wellbeing: 2.
 Natural Healing and Development/Ecotherapy and 3.
 Deeper Nature/Spiritual Ecology.
 More information.
 Course facilitators: Rhonda Brandrick and Michéal Connors.
 Contact information.

 Wild Therapy: Running since 2012, this one year training brings therapy into the wild, and wildness into therapy.
 Wild therapy is an exploration and celebration of therapy’s wildness, its capacity to transcend the limitations we place on our own creativity and connectedness.
 Central to the year is encountering the other-than-human and more-than-human, and exploring their role in the therapeutic process.
 From this we can learn to transform fear-based defensive practice into contact-based adventurous practice.
 The sequence of three residentials and a non-residential weekend takes participants into increasingly wild environments, and finally into the city to explore how the journey has changed relationship with familiar domestication, and how Wild Therapy can be integrated into participant's work.
-More information.
-Wild therapy was founded by Nick Totton and is now taught by Jayne Johnson, Emma Palmer (formerly known as Kamalamani), Allison Priestman, and Stephen Tame.
+Wild Therapy was founded by Nick Totton.
+Current Wild Therapy training is run by Leo Guest, Jayne Johnson, Emma Palmer, Allison Priestman and Stephen Tame.
 NB the main Wild Therapy website is currently being re-vamped, so please contact individual practitioners for more details of upcoming Wild Therapy training.